 Overall I would recommend a placement to other students.
 It has provided me with great professional experience and opened me up to industries and research areas where I previously had no experience.
 I have been able to develop my transferable skills and understand that transferability in ways I hadn’t fully realised.
 It also provided a needed break from my PhD after what had been a difficult, frustrating and lonely year because of the pandemic.”

-William Fleming’s internship at The Cabinet Ofice took place between April and October 2021
+William Fleming’s fellowship at The Cabinet Ofice took place between April and October 2021